 Grant's VCU teams won three straight CAA regular-season championships and two CAA Tournament titles.
 His two NCAA Tournament appearances included a 79-77 upset win over Duke in the 2007 tournament.
 That season saw Grant lead the Rams to a program-best 28-7 record and CAA Coach of the Year honors.

-A Miami native, Grant is no stranger to the Southeastern Conference after serving 10 years on the staff at Florida, five years (1996-2001) as an assistant coach and then five years as associate head coach under Billy Donovan (2002-06).
+A Miami native, Grant is no stranger to the Southeastern Conference after serving 10 years on the staff at Florida (1996-2006) under head coach Billy Donovan.
 Grant helped lead the Gators to their first national title in 2006 and laid the groundwork for Florida's 2007 national championship before departing for VCU.

 While Grant was on the Florida staff, the Gators won the SEC Tournament in 2005 and 2006, captured three SEC Eastern Division titles (2000, 2001 and 2002) and earned back-to-back SEC Championship titles in 2000 and 2001.
 In 1999 and 2000, the program made its first back-to-back NCAA "Sweet 16" appearances in school history and appeared in the 2000 national championship game.
 During Grant's time in Gainesville, the Gators advanced to the NCAA Tournament eight straight seasons and compiled a 226-98 (.698) record.

-Grant followed Donovan to Florida in 1996, after spending two seasons at Marshall (1994-96) as Donovan's top assistant.
+Grant followed Donovan to Florida in 1996, after spending two seasons at Marshall (1994-96).
 Prior to that, Grant spent one season as an assistant coach at Stetson (1993-94).
 He earlier began his coaching career in the high school ranks in his hometown of Miami, where his teams won three state titles and were nationally ranked five times during Grant's time as an assistant coach at Miami Senior High School (1987-92).
 He went on to serve one season as head coach at Miami Central High School (1992-93).

 Noted as a strong recruiter, Grant recruited and coached nine McDonald's All-Americans and eight NBA first-round draft picks at Florida.
 Prior to Grant arriving at Florida, the Gators had produced only two first-round picks in school history.

 Grant, the 19th men's head basketball coach in Alabama history, is married to the former Christina Harrell, also a native of Miami.
-They have three sons - Anthony, Preston and Makai - and a daughter Jayda Danielle.
+They have three sons - Anthony Jr., Preston and Makai - and a daughter Jayda Danielle.